Close

 About Me

-I am a Data Scientist at Stripe working on Machine Learning models for fraud.
-Previously I was a PhD student at UC Irvine where I focued on sequential machine learning tasks with low supervision.
+I am a Machine Learning Engineer at Stripe working on fraud.
+Previously I was a PhD student at UC Irvine where I focused on sequential and low supervision machine learning tasks.

 Recent News:

-• Jan 2024 - I joined Stripe as a Data Scientist working on ML for fraud!
+• Jan 2024 - I joined Stripe to work on ML for fraud

-• Apr 2022 - I was awarded the NSF Graduate Research Fellowship!
+• Apr 2022 - I was awarded the NSF Graduate Research Fellowship in Machine Learning

 Experience